 Several printer vendors were quick to introduce app-based printing solutions aimed primarily at home users to the Chrome Store.

 Expect to see more printer-vendor driver solutions appear in the Chrome Store over time.
 Vendors seem to be catching up with the popularity of Chromebooks and clearly identify an opportunity to improve the reliability and features.
-According to Google at I/O ’19 Chromebooks now account for 21% of all laptops sold in the US, showing growth year-on-year.
+According to Google at I/O ’19 Chromebooks now account for 21% of all laptops sold in the US, showing consistent year-on-year growth.

 3rd party solutions – such as https://directprint.io

-Designed for administrators looking for advanced configuration, logging, audit, cost and policy control 3rd party solutions from https://directprint.io , Printerlogic, Papercut and some others are now available for Chrome OS.
+Designed for administrators looking for advanced configuration, logging, audit, budgeting, cost and policy control.
+3rd party solutions from https://directprint.io , Printerlogic, Papercut and some others are now available for Chrome OS.

 If you have a mixed-vendor printer environment (HP, Xerox, Brother etc), you definitely need a 3rd party universal solution.